Player Interface

 ), otherwise the file will be formatted incorrectly and the plugin will crash!

-Custom head textures
+Custom head texture

 You can also use custom head textures, from this website.